 While we knew the potential of the technology, we wondered if our daughter would be able to do all the things we had envisioned her doing.
 We thought of her talking on the phone, playing sports, singing, running around the neighborhood with friends, and swimming.
 But our biggest concerns were whether she would be able to develop language, read, and go to a mainstream school with her sister.

-Emmy was implanted at 13 months and attended four years of intense schooling and speech therapy/aural rehabilitation.
+Emmy got her implant at thirteen months and attended four years of intense schooling and speech therapy/aural rehabilitation.
 While this time was very demanding for our family, it allowed Emmy to progress in the ways we had hoped and prayed for.

 Emmy excelled in school.
-She made friends, she learned to read, she joined the choir.
+She made friends, she learned to read, and she joined the choir.
 She tried many different sports including karate, volleyball, basketball, softball, and swimming.
 She learned to advocate for herself.
 She learned that when you are a student with a difference in a mainstream school, you cannot be shy about what you need.
 You have to speak up and educate others.
-This has turned her into an advocate for not just herself, but others.
+This has turned her into an advocate not just for herself but for others.

 There have certainly been challenges along the way.
 Being in a school without an educational audiologist or support specialist knowledgeable about hearing loss and cochlear implants was difficult because there was no one on staff who truly understood or could anticipate Emmy’s needs.
 When it came time to discuss new accommodations for her to learn effectively, it was always our responsibility as her family to teach the school staff.